Hosting and bandwidth provided by MacAce.net.

-Please note that iOS 4 is no longer the current version of the iOS.
+Please note that iOS 7 is the current version of the iOS.
 All models that fully support iOS 4 also fully support iOS 5.
 Models that only partially support iOS 4 do not support iOS 5 or later versions of the operating system at all.

 As noted elsewhere in the iPhone Q&A, the initial release of iOS 4 fully supports all iPhone 4, iPhone 3GS and original iPad models. iOS 4 does not support the original iPhone and original iPod touch at all.
 No other iPod models support iOS 4 at all either.

 However, Apple also notes that the 32 GB and 64 GB configurations of the third generation/Late 2009 iPod touch are fully supported as well, whereas the iPhone 3G, 8 GB configuration of the third generation/Late 2009 iPod touch, and second generation iPod touch are supported but "not all features are compatible."

 All configurations of the 2nd Gen and the 8 GB configuration of the 3rd Gen are model number A1288 and the 32 GB and 64 GB configurations of the third generation iPod touch, on the other hand, are model number A1318.

 Specifically regarding which features are "partially" supported, in separate support documents for the iPhone and iPod touch, Apple notes that all iPhone 3G and 3GS models and all second and third generation iPod touch models support "home screen folders" and the "unified inbox and threading for mail" features and these iPhone models also support Internet tethering, where available.